OpenDSA/OpenDSA/RST/en/Spatial/PRquadtree.rst

 Here is a visualization of the PR quadtree that should help you to understand how insert a point or removing a point works.

+.. avembed:: AV/Spatial/PRquadtreeAV.html ss

+Note that there is no particular reason why the tree should split when there is more than one point in a node.
+This spliting criteria could be anything that the implementor wants.

-.. avembed:: AV/Spatial/PrQuadtreeAV.html ss
+.. avembed:: AV/Spatial/PRquadtree2ptAV.html ss

 Here is an interactive visualization of the PR quadtree.
 You can build your own example by adding or removing points.
 See if you can create a tree with the same shape as the one in the picture at the top of this page.

-Note that there is no particular reason why the tree should split when there is more than one point in a node.
-This spliting criteria could be anything that you want.
 The interactive visualization below will let you use a different split value if you want.
 How would the tree look if it had the same points as the figure in the top of the page, but a node was allowed to have two points?

-.. avembed:: AV/Spatial/ClickablePrQuadAv.html ss
+.. avembed:: AV/Spatial/PRquadtreeInter.html ss

 Region search is easily performed with the PR quadtree.
 To locate all points within radius :math:`r` of query